wangshaonan/wangshaonan.github.io/_pages/about.md

 - Sun, Jingyuan, Mingxiao Li, Zijiao Chen, Yunhao Zhang, **Shaonan Wang**, and Marie-Francine Moens.
 Contrast, attend and diffuse to decode high-resolution images from brain activities.
 Advances in Neural Information Processing Systems 36 (2024).

-- Zhang, Yunhao, Chong Li, Xiaohan Zhang, Xinyi Dong, and Shaonan Wang.
+-Zhang, Yunhao, Chong Li, Xiaohan Zhang, Xinyi Dong, and Shaonan Wang.
 A Comprehensive Neural and Behavioral Task Taxonomy Method for Transfer Learning in NLP.
 In Findings of the Association for Computational Linguistics: IJCNLP-AACL 2023
 (Findings), pp. 233-241.
 2023.

 - Li Chong, Shaonan Wang, Yunhao Zhang, Jiajun Zhang, and Chengqing Zong.
 Interpreting and Exploiting Functional Specialization in Multi-Head Attention under Multi-task Learning.
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, pp. 16460-16476.
 2023.